 What is the Conciergerie used for today?

-La Conciergerie, a building in Paris, was formerly a prison in the French Revolution but is used as Lawcourts today.
+La Conciergerie, a building in Paris, was formerly a prison during the French Revolution but is used as a law court today.

-Located on the west side of Île de la Cité, it was a part of the Royal palace Palais de la Cite alongside Palais De Justice and Sainte Chapelle.
+Located on the west side of Île de la Cité, it was a part of the Royal Palace Palais de la Cite alongside the Palais de Justice and Sainte Chapelle.